Department of Bands/Wind Conducting Faculty

 Ross Wilkerson was born and raised in central Indiana, and graduated from Indiana University in 2008.
 He has more than a decade of experience with the Marching Hundred as both a marcher and instructor.
 Ross was a member of the Madison Scouts Drum and Bugle corps in 2005, and has taught with the Spirit of Atlanta Drum and Bugle Corps and high school programs across the state.
 By day, he works a totally normal job with IU’s University Information Technology Services (please call 812-855-6789 for assistance).

-Augie is a former trombone player in the Hundred and a senior majoring in music education.
+Carter is a tenor saxophone player in the Hundred and a senior majoring in music education.

 Ben Handel, Drumline Director/Arranger